mmolari/genome-assembly/README.md

 ### Reconcile

 The `trycycle reconcile` step is executed by the `reconcile.nf` workflow.
-This workflow tries to reconcile in parallel al clusters for all barcodes.
+This workflow tries to reconcile in parallel al clusters for all samples.
 It produces a `reconcile_log.txt` file for each cluster, with the output of the command.
 This file can be used to correct the dataset and possibly remove some contigs.
 It also produces a `reconcile_summary.txt` file in the `clustering` folder, with a summary of which clusters have been successfully reconciled.

 This command should be run multiple times with the `-resume` option, correcting every time the content of the clusters that failed to reconcile, until all clusters are successfully reconciled.